 - Access to the water is reserved for members of the Olympic Basin partners.

 - The Basin is accessible during daylight hours, until 30 minutes after sunset.
-Pass that time, every boat must be equipped with bright navigation lights as prescribed by the Coast Guard.
+Pass that time, every boat must be equipped with bright navigation lights as prescribed by Transport Canada.

 - When the water temperature is below 8 degrees Celsius (46 degrees Fahrenheit), only supervised elite and competitive training groups are allowed on the water.